Ahmed Khudhair

-Ahmed Khudhair (أَحْمَد خُضَيْر; born 1975) is an Iraqi football coach and former footballer.
+Ahmed Khudhair (أَحْمَد خُضَيْر; born 1975) is an Iraqi football coach and former football player.
 He played as a forward.
 He was nicknamed Ahmed Baggio by Iraqi fans.

 International career

-On October 30, 1999, Khudhair played his debut with Iraq against Estonia in fully international match, in the Friendly match in Abu Dhabi, which ended 1-1.
+On October 30, 1999, Khudhair played his debut with Iraq against Estonia in his first international match.
+This was a friendly match in Abu Dhabi, which ended 1-1.

 Coaching career

 Al-Quwa Al-Jawiya

 Ahmed Khudhair started as an assistant coach to Basim Qasim in Al-Quwa Al-Jawiya in August 2018.

 Al-Naft SC

 Khudhair continued with Basim Qasim to be his assistant in Al-Naft SC on 12 march of 2019, after leaving Al-Quwa Al-Jawiya.

 Al-Zawraa SC

 On 20 September 2019, Basim Qasim agreed with Al-Zawraa SC to lead the club, and took Khudhair as an assistant.